-White stool is not normal and should be evaluated promptly by a doctor.
+White stool isn't normal and should be evaluated promptly by a doctor.
 White stool is caused by a lack of bile, which may indicate a serious underlying problem.

-Often the problem occurs in the tube (duct) that delivers the bile to the intestines.
-This tube can be squeezed shut or blocked — for example, by a tumor or a gallstone — which prevents the bile from entering the intestines.
+Often the problem occurs in the tube (duct) that delivers the bile to the small intestine.
+This tube can be squeezed shut or blocked — for example, by a tumor or a gallstone — which prevents the bile from entering the small intestine.
 Some babies are born with constricted bile ducts.
 Liver diseases, such as hepatitis and cirrhosis, also can sometimes cause white stool.

 - McPherson RA, et al. Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia.
 Pa.: Saunders Elsevier; 2011. https://www.clinicalkey.com.
 Accessed Oct.
 9, 2014.